-A natural experiment allows us to compare the participation rates of the Conservation Reserve Program (CRP) and the Pasture, Rainfall and Forage (PRF) insurance product.
+A natural experiment allows us to compare the participation rates of the Conservation Reserve Program (CRP) and the Pasture, Rangeland, and Forage (PRF) insurance product.
 We find that the two offerings are competing with each other.

 The United States Department of Agriculture (USDA) has a broad mandate, seeking to achieve concurrent goals through its various agencies and initiatives.
 Two such goals are represented by the programs at the core of our analysis: (1) conservation and (2) risk management.